sinastiller/memory-card-game/README.md

 ### [Imagery](#imagery)

-The imagery used for the cards are portraits of character from the Netflix series and are credited below in the section [Credits](#credits).
+The imagery used for the cards are portraits of characters from the Netflix series and are credited below in the section [Credits](#credits).

 ### [Wireframes](#wireframes)
 I have used [Adobe XD](https://www.adobe.com/ie/products/xd.html) to create the wireframe for my Memory Card Game.
 It should have the main title at the top of the page, followed by the number of moves a user has left to find matching cards.
 Below this section you will find the cards, the user will flip.
 Between the card-section and the footer will be the result shown to the user, if they have won or lost the game.